 3.2 Definitions specific to IEEE Std 802.11

-robust management frame(#4340): A Management frame that is eligible for protection.
+robust management frame(#4340): A Management frame that is in the subset of Management frames that are eligible for management frame protection.
+See 12.2.7 (Requirements for management frame protection).

+NOTE—A Beacon frame is eligible for beacon protection, not management frame protection. (#7050)

 TGme editor: Modify Clause 4.5.4.9 as follows (track change on):